 look at our leaflet on

 What is the best

 self-help measures described in this leaflet will usually

-antidepressants.
-The choice will often depend on what is
+a light box and antidepressants.
+The choice will often depend on

-available, what is convenient and what each person prefers.
+what is available, what is convenient and what you prefer.

 Anonymous (2009) Management of seasonal affective disorder.

 Drugs and Therapeutic Bulletin, 47, 128-132.